San Andrés (El Salvador)

 San Andrés (formerly known as Campana San Andrés) is a pre-Columbian site in El Salvador, whose occupation began around the year 900 BC as an agricultural town in the valley of Zapotitán in the department of La Libertad.
 This early establishment was vacated by the year 250 AD because of the enormous eruption of the caldera of Lago Ilopango, and was occupied again in the 5th Century, along with many other sites in the valley of Zapotitán.
 Between 600-900 AD, San Andrés was the capital of a Maya polity with supremacy over the other establishments of Valle de Zapotitán.

 The residential area has not yet been well studied.
 The investigations and excavations in San Andrés have been primarily of the political-ceremonial center and have revealed that it was divided into the South Seat (from which they governed) and the North Seat.
 In the year 600 AD, the South Seat was filled with adobe (leaving a tunnel leading to the original seat) to construct the Acropolis, which contains ceremonial and political structures.
 In the ends to the South and East of the Acropolis are pyramids or structures: 1 (the main pyramid), 2, 3 and 4.
 In the North ends and the west are a series of rooms where the governors lived (the last palaces of San Andrés) of which two have been reconstructed.
 To the south of the Acropolis lies structure 7, another ceremonial structure.
 In the North seat, or Great Seat, is the pyramid or structure 5 (called "La Campana" - the bell) which is united with the Acropolis behind structure 6 (which has the shape of an L).
 Around structure 5 are the structures where commerce took place.

+Volcanic Activity

+Positioned near multiple volcanoes, including the Santa Ana and San Salvador volcanic complexes, volcanic activity plays an important role in the site's history.
+One of the largest volcanic eruptions in the Americas was the Tierra Blanca Joven eruption, which is estimated to have occurred between AD 420 - 540.
+On the volcanic explosivity index (VEI), it measured a six.
+Over 20,000 square kilometers of land in the Zapotitán Valley was covered with tephra more than 35 centimeters thick.
+At San Andrés, the tephra was as thick as 52 centimeters in some areas.

+The next major eruption was the Loma Caldera eruption, which happened around AD 610 - 671.
+It only measured a two on the VEI scale, however, it still covered San Andrés with up to 25 centimeters of tephra.
+Decades later, between AD 964 - 1040, El Boquerón eruption occurred, with a VEI of three.